• home

 Location : Kampot

 Enjoy a day out in the countryside today and discover the jewels of the Kampot Province.
 Visit the Pepper Project and learn why Kampot pepper has been acknowledged by international chefs as the world’s best.
 Then, visit the Kampot salt field – the only salt field in Cambodia.
 A short walk through the rice fields and a climb provide a lovely outlook over the countryside.
 A few steps later and you enter the mouth of the Phnom Chhnork limestone cave that features a small 7th-century brick temple inside!
-Explore the old buildings near the Kep oceanfront – This town was the most popular and prestigious beach town from the early 1900s until the 1960s.
+Explore the old buildings near the Kep oceanfront – this town was the most popular and prestigious beach town from the early 1900s until the 1960s.
 During the Khmer Rouge years, many of Kep's mansions and villas were destroyed, but the ghostly remains of many still stand as a silent reminder.

 Day :11-12